dev-nmthang/code-challenge/README.md

 # Code Challenge

-This repository contains solutions to a 3-part coding challenge focused on frontend development and code analysis skills.
+This repository contains solutions to a three-part coding challenge.

 ## Problems Overview